star-bits/blog/entropy.md

 ## which leads us back to entropy:

 Entropy is a measure of the expected information content of a random variable.
-In other words, it is a measure of how *surprising* the average outcome of a random variable is.
+In other words, it is a measure of how surprising the average outcome of a random variable is.

 Something surprising has high entropy, and something expected has low entropy.
-It's about the level of uncertainty.
-And, in line with the definition from statistical mechanics, the disgree of disorder.
+You could say that it's about the level of uncertainty.
+And, in line with the definition of entropy from statistical mechanics, the disgree of disorder.

 To calculate the value of entropy, we sum up all information content with a weight equals to its occurence frequency: